vineetmehtaa/MeetingJoiner/README.md

 <br />

 <p align="left">
-8. On your first run, the setup window for your details should open up as such:
+:eight:  On your first run, the setup window for your details should open up as such:	:diamond_shape_with_a_dot_inside:
 <div align="left">
   <a href="https://github.com/vineetmehtaa/MeetingJoiner">
     <img src="images/8.png" alt="Setup Details" style="width:600px;">